dynamics_kinematics.f90 Source File

 ! ------------------------------------------------------------------------------

 !
-PRIVATE VARIABLES - INVERSE KINEMATICS
+PRIVATE - INVERSE KINEMATICS

 type inverse_kinematics_container